zblz/naima/docs/tutorial.rst

 during the minimization or sampling process the algorithm gets stuck in a local maximum.

-In order to make an adequate estimation easier, ``naima`` provides a tool to interactively see the output of the model and compare it with the observed data while changing the parameter values.
+In order to make an adequate estimation easier, Naima provides a tool to interactively see the output of the model and compare it with the observed data while changing the parameter values.
 This tool can be accessed in two ways: the first is setting `interactive=True` in the options of `~naima.get_sampler` or